PacktPublishing/Learn-Algorithmic-Trading/README.md

 **Build and deploy algorithmic trading systems and strategies using Python and advanced data analysis**

 ## What is this book about?
-It’s now harder than ever to get a significant edge over competitors in terms of speed and efficiency when it comes to algorithmic trading.
+Itâ€™s now harder than ever to get a significant edge over competitors in terms of speed and efficiency when it comes to algorithmic trading.
 Relying on sophisticated trading signals, predictive models and strategies can make all the difference.
 This book will guide you through these aspects, giving you insights into how modern electronic trading markets and participants operate.

 This book covers the following exciting features: